andrerclaudio/my-hyprland/README.md

 sh install.sh
 ```

 And this is it!
-Besides I think  zsh (that is what I use) setup, which you will need to do yourself.
+Besides I think shell setup (I use zsh), which you will need to do yourself.
-For starship to work, if you have bash, zsh or fish installed add this to the end of your shell config:
+For starship promt to work, if you have bash, zsh or fish installed add this to the end of your shell config:

 .bashrc
 ```